-The characteristic amplitude and frequency of a continuous wave source depends upon the orientations of the masses as described by Einstein’s general relativity .
+The characteristic amplitude and frequency of a continuous wave source depend upon the orientations of the masses as described by Einstein’s general relativity .
 In the case of a binary black hole system, the mass of the two black holes, their spin and their orbital distance all impact on the final wave function of the generated gravity wave.
-Because it is unlikely that the masses involved in different binary systems will have identical characteristics it is likely that each system will therefore have its own characteristic wave function which can then be used to uniquely identify and catalogue it.
+Because it is unlikely that the masses involved in different binary systems will have identical characteristics it is likely that each system will, therefore, have its own characteristic wave function which can then be used to uniquely identify and catalogue it.

 Determining the location of Gravitational Waves

-This still constitutes an error of 32 million light years or about 10 times the distance from the Milk Way to the Andromeda Galaxy.
+This still constitutes an error of 32 million light-years or about 10 times the distance from the Milky Way to the Andromeda Galaxy.
 For this reason detection of binary neutron stars which contain relatively high stellar masses is of great interest.
 These binary systems have masses necessary to generate measurable gravitational waves whilst also having an accompanying electromagnetic component which can be used to more accurately locate the system and determine its distance (using long baseline interferometry).

 The first direct measurement of two binary neutron stars occurred on the 17th August 2017 (GW170817) by the LIGO scientific collaboration.
 This was followed by independent detection of the accompanying Gamma Ray Burst (GRB).